playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 choco install powertoys ext2fsd virtualbox virtualbox-guest-additions-guest.install firacode scrcpy typora postman Firefox licecap 7zip jdk jre
 ```

+### Missing from the List {#awesome-windows}

+Didn't see your favorite utilities or tools?
+Unfortunately, I only can highlight a select few options.
+That said, there's no shortage of utilities, tools, and customization options for Windows.
+A vast collection of utilities you're able to hunt through would be [the Awesome Windows list](https://github.com/Awesome-Windows/Awesome).
+At the time of writing, it includes over 300 programs with an explanation of what each of them is.

 ## Microsoft Store {#microsoft-store}

 I'm sure some avid Microsoft fans will have pointed out by now that I forgot something.
 You know, the official solution by Microsoft?
 Naturally, I haven't forgotten about the Microsoft Store.